-This tutorial will walk you through how to create your own subtle Photoshop brushes you can use in your work.
+This tutorial will walk you through how to create your own subtle Photoshop brushes that you can use in your designs and illustrations.

 Want to skip the work?
 We offer a premium kit that includes 20 different subtle Photoshop brushes.
 From subtle ink textures to inky sponge brushes... this kit is a must-have for any designer or illustrator.
 Plus, you get 100% control over the intensity, size and effect you achieve with the brushes.
 Purchase Turbo Textures now.

 Create some subtle textures to use as source material.
 I highly recommend India ink, 60-80 lb paper that works well for illustration or calligraphy, as well as some tools for creating textures.

 My personal favorites include little sponge ink rollers, brushes, high mesh count screens and 1950s era print work with large areas of one solid color (so you can capture the ink texture).

 Once the ink has dried scan your favorite textures into your computer with a scanner.
 I like to scan at 600 DPI in black and white.
 That way I can make the biggest brushes possible.